lukasp-dev/StreamFlix/README.md

 - **Evaluation:** Assessing the performance of the recommendation system using metrics such as RMSE and MAE.

 ## Dataset
-The dataset used in this project includes user ratings for various movies.
+The dataset used in this project includes budget, genres, homepage, id, keywords, original_language, original_title	overview, popularity, production_companies, production_countries, release_date, revenue, runtime, spoken_languages, status, tagline, title, vote_average, and vote_count for various movies.
 It is preprocessed to remove any inconsistencies and to normalize the data for better performance.

 ## Usage
 Open the Jupyter Notebook `Movie-Recommendation-System.ipynb` to explore the implementation.
 Run the cells sequentially to preprocess the data, build the model, and evaluate its performance.